albar965/littlenavmap-manual/en/INTRO.md

 **How to prepare a network setup:**

 1. Install/extract the whole *Little Navmap* archive on the flying **and** network computer.
-1. Copy *Little Xpconnect* to the X-Plane plugins folder if you use X-Plane.
+1. Copy *Little Xpconnect* to the X-Plane plugins directory if you use X-Plane.
 2. Use *Little Navmap* to generate the scenery database on the flying computer.
 Main menu -> `Scenery Library` -> `Load Scenery Library ...`
 3. Copy the database files to the network computer.
 Quit *Little Navmap* before copying.